 Pennsylvania state law does not care where you received the conviction.
 The state law only cares whether you satisfy the other requirements for restoring your gun rights.
 However, the PA restoration does not relieve the federal ban, which applies to those convicted of a felony.
 In order for the restoration

 In Pennsylvania you must have your civil rights in order to have the federal law lifted that prohibits felons from possessing a firearm.
 Your voting rights are restored immediately upon release from incarceration so you do not have to restore your right to vote.
 The right to serve on a jury is taken away if you have ever been convicted of a crime punishable by more than one year in prison.
 This right is only restored with a pardon.
 Additionally, you lose the right to hold public office if you have been convicted of embezzlement of public money, bribery, perjury, other infamous crimes (any felony basically).
 That right also can only be restored through a governor's pardon.
 Therefore, if you lost the right to serve on a jury or hold public office and you have not received a pardon, then the federal law will prohibit you from owning or possessing a firearm even if the court granted the state restoration.

-Typically, the PA firearm rights restoration process takes three to four months, depending on your particular circumstances, the court’s workload at the time of your petition, and whether there are any objections from the District Attorney's Office or other interested parties.
+Typically, the PA firearm rights restoration process takes eight to nine months, depending on your particular circumstances, the court’s workload at the time of your petition, and whether there are any objections from the District Attorney's Office or other interested parties.
 Pennsylvania law requires that the court hold a hearing on your application before it can restore your gun rights.